 On the following screen, you will be asked to enter a number of devices.
-This number should match as closely as possible the number of devices that will be used during testing on test day.
+This number should match as closely as possible the number of devices that will be used in the school during testing on test day.
 Once a number has been entered, click on Start Diagnostics Test.